 If you’ve been a subscriber to this blog for a while, you’ve likely gathered that our mind is a powerful effector on our life experience.
 That our feelings of happiness, satisfaction and empowerment are less about what’s happening, and more about how we FEEL about what’s happening—how we interpret, frame and respond to what IS.

 This is actually great news because we do not very often have control of what’s happening, yet we have enormous influence over how we feel.
-It may not seem like that’s true sometimes, but once we start to flex that muscle, it grows over time so that we feel less victimized, beleaguered, and stressed-out.
-We are more able to steward our feelings, our responses to situations and our ability to reframe how a situation may appear.
+It may not seem like that’s true sometimes, but once we start to flex our perspective-shift muscle, it grows over time so that we feel less victimized, beleaguered, and stressed-out.
+We’re more able to be the creator of our feelings, our responses to situations and our ability to reframe how a situation may appear.

 “I have to drive my kids EVERYwhere.” (insert big sigh and eye-roll)

-Take the phrase “I have to”—which after reading this, you may begin to notice how many of our sentences start with that phrase—and replace one word to get the new phrase, “I get to.”
+Take the phrase “I HAVE to and replace one word to get the new phrase, “I GET to.”

 - I have to drive my kids everywhere becomes I get to drive my kids everywhere.

 - I have to go food shopping becomes I get to go food shopping.

 - I have earn money (work) becomes I get earn money.

 - I have to eat healthy to lose weight becomes I get to eat healthy to lose weight.